NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 python3 -m pip install $(curl https://raw.githubusercontent.com/NetApp/netapp-astra-toolkits/main/requirements.txt)
 ```

+After the Astra Control Python SDK has been installed, you must create an 'config.yaml' file containing your Astra Control API connection details.
+Refer to the [Astra Control Python SDK README](https://github.com/NetApp/netapp-astra-toolkits) for formatting details.
+Once you have created the 'config.yaml' file, you must store it in one of the following locations:
+- ~/.config/astra-toolkits/
+- /etc/astra-toolkits/
+- The directory pointed to by the shell environment variable 'ASTRATOOLKITS_CONF'

-Additionally, you must set the environment variable 'ASTRA_K8S_CLUSTER_NAME' to the name of your specific Kubernetes cluster in Astra Control.
+Additionally, you must set the shell environment variable 'ASTRA_K8S_CLUSTER_NAME' to the name of your specific Kubernetes cluster in Astra Control.

 ```sh
 export ASTRA_K8S_CLUSTER_NAME="<Kubernetes_cluster_name_in_Astra_Control"